Social Media Accessibility

 Accurate cations are required on video content on any platform.
 Captions can be either closed captions (where a user can turn them on and off) or open captions (where the text is embedded into the video and cannot be turned on or off).
 Check the social media platform’s accessibility support features to determine which captioning type (closed or open) must be employed for captions to appear when a video plays.

-Avoid GIFs or Post Context for Animated GIFs
+Avoid GIF Reactions or Post Context for Animated GIFs

-At this time, the animated GIF format has either very limited or no accessibility support on most social media platforms.
+At this time, the animated GIF format has either very limited or no accessibility support on most social media platforms when used as a reaction to a post.
 This makes the animated GIF content difficult for individuals who rely on screen readers to perceive.
-Therefore, you should not rely solely on animated GIF content in a social media post.
-When using animated GIFs, confirm that the post can be understood through its text content alone.

 Pick good color contrast